Alpha Lipoic Acid

 ALA, alpha-lipoic acid, TA, thioctic acid

-ALA is available in commercial preparations for the treatment of diabetic neuropathy.
+ALA is available to treat diabetic neuropathy.

-Women who are pregnant or breastfeeding should consult a physician before taking any dietary supplements.
+Women who are pregnant or breastfeeding should consult a healthcare provider before taking any supplements.

 There are no side effects at recommended doses.
 Toxicity risk is very low.

 There are no known food or medicine interactions.
 But ALA can reduce the amount of insulin or oral diabetes medicine needed.
 If you have diabetes and use ALA, watch your blood sugar levels closely.

 Diane Horowitz MD,Rita Sather RN,Raymond Kent Turley BSN MSN RN